 - From CRIC letter: “We were disheartened that the Board’s response did not more clearly address why our arguments for divestment failed to clear the ‘high bar’ against which the Board is willing to make investment decisions based on moral concerns.
 Indeed, we felt that the tone of the November letter took a step back from the more open-minded tenor of Chairman Weitz’s March 2, 2015 letter to CRIC.”

 2016-Present: Dissatisfied with the Board’s refusal to engage meaningfully with this issue, many Carleton alumni withhold or reduce their contributions to the college.
 Some alumni contribute to the Carleton College Fossil Free Fund, which will be disbursed to environmental nonprofits if the College does not divest.
 Others write letters to President Poskanzer and Board members.
 Two Honorary Degree recipients, David Loy ’69 and Gary Nabhan, return their degrees in protest of the failure to divest.
 Divest Carleton gathers further signatures and dialogues with Trustees when possible.
+See recent Letter to Trustees.

 Hope for the future: The Board’s decision was not unanimous, and support for divestment among the Carleton community is only growing.
 As new members join the Board and as the urgency of climate action becomes ever clearer, we will continue to make our voices heard.